 Acacia Bell first saw something was wrong when Shane Og was running a high temperature.
 Moreover, Calpol and Nurofen didn’t bring the temperature down.
 The high temperature went on into the following day.
 So his father, Shane Kerr, made the choice to take him to an Out of Hours surgery.
 However, doctor instructions were to keep giving the Calpol and Nurofen.

-Acacia and Shane knew that ‘something wasn’t right’ so after another day and night of the same high temperature they took their son to another Out of Hours surgery in Armagh.
+Acacia and Shane knew that ‘something wasn’t right’.
+After another day and night of high temperatures, they took their son to another Out of Hours surgery in Armagh.
 There they were told his vitals were nothing to worry about, but they provided Acacia and Shane with a letter which said possible viral infection in case they wanted to take him to A&E for a urine test.

-Shane Og’s condition appeared to be improving so they took him home, but again faced a distressing and restless night during which Shane Og began vomiting.
+Shane Og’s condition appeared to be improving so they took him home.
+But again, he faced a distressing and restless night during which Shane Og began vomiting.
 The following morning brings struggles to wake him.
 He was shivering with a temperature of 39, appearing to be ‘lifeless and pale’ with mottled skin.
 Acacia managed to get an emergency appointment with a doctor that afternoon, and by that time his were blue.